 A Pow Wow is a gathering where First Nations Peoples come together to dance, sing, feast, visit with old friends, and make new ones.
 Pow Wows often occur during the summer months, and the dancing and drumming to Mother Earth’s heartbeat are a form of healing.
 There are different types of dances, such as traditional, fancy, grass, jingle, and more.
 The outfits worn by dancers reflect this and are known as regalia.

 There are different kinds of Pow Wows; each one will have unique characteristics and traditions related to the area.
-The most common types are traditional Pow Wows, and competition Pow Wows: competition Pow Wows offer prizes for those dancing and drumming; traditional Pow Wows focus more on everyone being able to participate in and experience the Pow Wow.
+The most common types are traditional Pow Wows and competition Pow Wows: competition Pow Wows offer prizes for those dancing and drumming; traditional Pow Wows focus more on everyone being able to participate in and experience the Pow Wow.

 Each Pow Wow will have a schedule which often includes a Grand Entry, dance competitions and specials, and Closing Ceremonies.
-Listen to the emcee as they talk about the Dances being performed, the origins of the songs, when you may be asked to stand, and more.
+Listen to the emcee as they talk about the dances being performed, the origins of the songs, when you may be asked to stand, and more.
 When the emcee announces an Intertribal Song, that means everybody can join in!
 (Indigenous and non-Indigenous Peoples).

 A Round Dance is a Traditional Gathering of numerous Nations open to everybody in a community and is intended for healing, remembrance, and bringing people together to celebrate life.
 Round Dances often take place in the winter months and can last all night!